mnfst/docs-baas/deploy-heroku.md

 Commit, push, and deploy on Heroku if you haven"t enabled the automatic deploys.
 In your Heroku panel, go to the "Resources" tab and activate the Dynos to start the script.

-🎉 That's it !
-Now you can click on "Open app" to see it !
+🎉 That's it!
+Now you can click on "Open app" to see it!